The Graduate History Program

 The M.A.T. is intended for secondary school teachers, and permits a greater flexibility in course selection.
 Students are not permitted to write a thesis, but they must write a 3-credit master's essay.

-The Federated Department of History, Rutgers-Newark/NJIT does not offer a PhD in history.
+The Federated Department of History, Rutgers-Newark/NJIT does not offer a PhD in history; that program is run through Rutgers, New Brunswick.
 Students who wish to pursue the PhD in History at Rutgers should contact the History Department, Rutgers University - New Brunswick.

 A Dedicated, Scholarly Faculty